murillo-group/sarkas/docs/tutorial/tutorial.rst

 Tutorial
 ========

-Here we provide a step-by-step guide to illustrate how to run Sarkas and how to obtain useful quantities from your simulation data once you run is complete.
+Here we provide a step-by-step guide on how to run a typical MD simulation using Sarkas.
 The topics that are listed in this tutorial are as follows

-- Options
 - Input file
 - Testing
 - Running a simulation